Brunozhon/Brunozhon/README.md

 # Some Very Important News

 A person called @ysomani started following me.
-I think this is Yogesh Somani, a student from Brookfield Academy, but I am not entirely sure.
-(If it is Yogesh Somani, I hope he isn’t using his Brookfield account.)
+It's Yogesh Somani.

+The reason he doesn't have any repositories is because he doesn't know how to "verify" his account.
+If anyone would like to help him, please feel free to do so.

 # Hi!